flikrama/flikrama.github.io/_posts/2020-08-28-happiness-is-you.md

 ![png](/assets/img/happiness/output_74_0.png)

 Many people, organizations and even governments have started looking at happiness as a metric to measure success besides economic indicators.
 Being happy is a simple yet extremely profound feeling.
 It is also hard to define.
-Happiness Index may seem trivial, but it points to the gaps in the government development policies in each country and one may potentially view the measure as people’s perception of how their governments perform.
-The insights from its analysis also helps in pointing out the importance of development in several aspects instead of just narrowly in economic or health indicators.
+Nevertheless, its measure may point to the gaps in the government development policies in each country and one may potentially view the measure as people’s perception of how their governments perform.
+The insights from its analysis also helps in pointing out the importance of development in several aspects instead of just narrowly in economic indicators.

 This work is focused on datasets (from 2015 to 2019) from the World Happiness Report Landmark Survey.
 Its objective is predicting the happiness score of a country based on independent features and identifying the key variables and potentially their interactions.

-Turns out we can predict mean happiness score of people in a location with an error of about 0.55 as per the above scoring criteria.
+Turns out we can predict mean happiness score of people in a location with an error of about 0.55 (much better than baseline) as per the above scoring criteria.
 Ridge and Lasso gave very similar results with Elastic Net Regression model giving only a slight improvement.

 Happiness is affected the most by Economic Wellbeing, followed by Health, Social Support and Freedom.